*RE-UPLOAD* ROUNDTABLE W/ ROSE SHUTTLEWORTH & BA MILLER: GOBEKLI TEPE & ANCIENT SITES

 So there are, yeah, I would agree with you.

-This is sorry interrupting.
+This is, sorry, interrupting.

 This is where one has to find the balance in life.

-It balanced when it crosses and that is the important thing.
+And that is the important thing.

-It's absolutely fascinating because these ancient people were called the shining ones and they were also called serpents because their faces, whether they put on something to protect their faces or whatever, or it was a custom, but they had very tall, long faces and they were called the serpents.
+It's absolutely fascinating because these ancient people were called the shining ones and they were also called serpents because their faces, whether they put on something to protect their faces or whatever, or it was a custom, but they had very tall, long faces and they were called the serpents and they were very, very intelligent people.

 Yes, that is the raised kundalini.